luisra/stat-models/README.md

                       lasso.cv.out$lambda.min)
 ```

 Next, we proceeded to build classification models for whether or not an employee would leave the company.
-We evaluated both the overall error rate and the class-specific error rate.
+We evaluated logit, probit, LDA, and QDA models.
 All predictors were found to be significant for this approach.

 Logit:
 ```